May 13, 2026

 Before getting a payday loan, it’s important to be aware of the potential risks:

-• Higher interest and fees: Generally, online short-term loans have higher interest rates and fees.
+• Higher interest and fees: Online short-term loans generally have higher interest rates and fees.

 • ACH authorization: Many short-term loans require ACH authorization, which means a lender can automatically withdraw funds from your checking account to satisfy the payment.

-• Unlicensed lenders: Lenders can be unlicensed, and this may lead to fewer consumer protections.
+• Unlicensed lenders: Lenders may be unlicensed, leading to fewer consumer protections.

 • Debt cycle: Timelines are short.
 Fees and interest that come with a short-term loan may cause you to be in a debt cycle for long periods of time.